langdoc/KSCTC/README.md

 ### Session
 - Points to the file name
-- The language is indicated (as ISO) in the first three letter of the file name
+	- The language is indicated (as ISO) in the first three letters of the file name.
+ 	- The second section of the file name indicates the data of origin, at least the year.
+ 	- The third section (after underscore) includes a pointer to the [Bibliography](bibliography.bib), where the original text sources are listed.
+  	- The fourth section (if applicable, after hyphen) is for sub sets.

 ### Description
-- See more metadata in the respective CMDI files
+- See more metadata in the respective CMDI files (work in progress).

 ### Tokens
-- Simple count for an overview
+- Simple token count

 ### Status
 - Data marked as "finished" includes data in the minimal tier set (ref, [ref(orig)], orth(orig), word(orig)); read the paper for more detail